Stop Fighting JSON Parsing Errors in Your LLM Apps

 # => { name: "iPhone 15 Pro", price: 999.0, in_stock: true }

 No more parsing errors.
-OpenAI literally won’t return invalid JSON when using structured outputs.
+Both OpenAI and Gemini guarantee valid JSON when using their native structured output features.

 For Anthropic Users